rothgar/justingarrison.com/content/blog/2021-03-15-the-document-culture-of-amazon.md

 I thoroughly enjoy not having to prep for meetings, because I'm confident the document will give me the context I need to participate.
 I know the person who called the meeting invested their time so they don't waste mine.
-I recipricate the same thoughtfulness with meetings I create and documents I write.
+I reciprocate the same thoughtfulness with meetings I create and documents I write.

 ---